How you use fill flash is a question many photographers struggle with. Flash adds another level of complexity to

 So when using fill flash you need to think a little differently about your exposure adjustments.
 Remember your shutter does not affect the exposure from the flash, but it does still affect how the ambient light looks.

-Outdoor Photography With Flash
+Photography With Flash

-Adding flash to an outdoor portrait, for example, can reduce or eliminate shadows in people’s eye sockets and under their nose and chin.
+Adding flash to an outdoor portrait, for example, can reduce or eliminate shadows in people’s eye sockets and under their noses and chin.
 Even softening these shadows by using flash, the lighting becomes more attractive.

 Using a larger, external flash with more power gives you more opportunity to use fill flash outdoors.